avatar

-sudo apt-get update
+sudo apt update

-sudo apt-get install texlive-base
+sudo apt install -y texlive-base

-sudo apt-get install texlive-full
+sudo apt install -y texlive-full

-sudo apt-get install texmaker evince
+sudo apt install -y texmaker evince

 tex --version